tldr-pages/tldr/pages/common/awk.md

 `awk '/{{something}}/ {print $2}' {{filename}}`

-- Print the last column of each line in a file, using a comma (instead of space) as a field separator:
+- Print the number of columns of each line in a file, using a comma (instead of space) as a field separator:

 `awk -F ',' '{print $NF}' {{filename}}`